204870/nondescript/README.md

 You may get a different result every time you use Nondescript, even if you don't change your message.
 That's because this is a simulation of de-anonymization.
 In a real scenario, you may not know whose writing your anonymous message is being compared to.
 Moreover, you can run Nondescript multiple times as a way of cross-validating the results of the final revision of your message.

-**Future work** on this project will include a user study and a dedicated interactive public website that runs Nondescript.
+**Future work** on this project will include a dedicated interactive public website that runs Nondescript.

-Questions? robincamilledavis@gmail.com (Please no code nitpicking.)

 ## Download & use